ITIL Change Management

 The steps may vary depending on the company and IT environment.
 However, the goal is always to implement changes in an effective and controlled manner to minimize the risk of errors and disruptions and to ensure that the quality and efficiency of IT services are maintained or even improved.

 Planning Changes with sufficient lead time is critical.
-This is accurately captured in the Forward Schedule of Changes (FSC): a schedule that provides details of the approved Changes and their intended implementation date.
-This increases the accuracy of change assessment, minimizing unwanted side effects and unprepared risks such as downtime or reduction in service quality.
+This is precisely recorded in the Forward Schedule of Changes (FSC): a schedule that contains details of the approved changes and their planned implementation date.
+This increases the accuracy of the change assessment and thus minimizes undesirable side effects and unprepared risks such as downtimes or a reduction in service quality.

 Here are some of the steps typically included in an ITIL Change Management process: